maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 ### Labeling `for` Statements

 - By default, `break` and `continue` applies to the closest `for`
-- For nested loops, we can manipulate at which point the loop picks up using *labels*
+- For nested loops, we can manipulate which loop they break or continue from using *labels*
 - The label is always indented by `go fmt` to same-level as surrounding braces for the current block
   - Easier to notice